dokyun-kim4/dokyun-kim4/README.md

 ### Hi there 👋
-My name is Dokyun Kim, a sophomore studying robotics engineering at Olin College of Engineering.
+My name is Dokyun Kim, a sophomore studying computational robotics engineering at Olin College of Engineering.
 I'm passionate about learning about computer vision and its applications in the field of robotics.

 ![My github stats](https://github-readme-stats.vercel.app/api?username=dokyun-kim4&show_icons=true)